thegenemyers/DEXTRACTOR/README.md

 2. (-a) a FASTA format .arrow file containing the pulse width stream for each subread, with a header that contains the movie name and the 4 channel SNR values.

-3. (-q) a FASTQ-like .quiva file contining for each subread the same header as the .fasta file above, save that it start with an @-sign, followed by the 5 quality value streams used by Quiver, one per line, where the order of the streams is: deletion QVs, deletion Tags, insertion QVs, substitution QVs, and last merge QVs.
+3. (-q) a FASTQ-like .quiva file containing for each subread the same header as the .fasta file above, save that it starts with an @-sign, followed by the 5 quality value streams used by Quiver, one per line, where the order of the streams is: deletion QVs, deletion Tags, insertion QVs, substitution QVs, and last merge QVs.

-If the -v option is set then the program reports the processing of each .bax.h5 file, otherwise it runs silently.
+If the -v option is set then the program reports the processing of each PacBio input file, otherwise it runs silently.
 If none of the -f, -a, or -q flags is set, then by default -f is assumed.
 The destination of the extracted information is controlled by the -o parameter as follows:

-1. If -o is absent, then for each input file X.bax.h5, dextract will produce X.fasta, X.arrow, and/or X.quiva as per the option flags.
+1. If -o is absent, then for each input file X.bax.h5 or X.subreads.[bs]am, dextract will produce X.fasta, X.arrow, and/or X.quiva as per the option flags.

 2. If -o is present and followed by a path Y, then the concatenation of the output for the input files is placed in Y.fasta, Y.arrow, and/or Y.quiva as per the option flags.